 Preheat the oven to 350F/175°C. Lightly oil a Bundt pan or a cake pan.
 Sprinkle with shredded coconut and tap out the excess.

-In additional bowl mix together the chocolate mixture, shredded beets, eggs and orange zest.
+In an additional bowl mix together the chocolate mixture, shredded beets, eggs, and orange zest.
 Add dry ingredients and mix until combined.
 Pour the batter evenly in the prepared pan.
 Bake the cake about 25-30 minutes, until the top is lightly dark but the cake still sticky/moist inside.
 Serve it warm with a tablespoon of yogurt.

 Inspired by Green Kitchen Stories recipe (one of my favorite blog).

 La Table De NanaApril 8, 2015 at 6:04 pm

 AnonymousApril 8, 2015 at 6:23 pm

 Gorgeous cake, gorgeous copper pots, gorgeous pewter, just GORGEOUS Yelena 🙂